dan-kiss-dev-this/javascript_hungrybear/README.md

 $gulp serve
 now click either of the 2 buttons in the game to start it, to see the food countdown press command + option + j on your keyboard to open the console

+Note to run testing using the Jasmine testing framework that shows the game is functioning as expected in terminal home directory of this project run $ npm test

 ![Ticketing](/js/hungry-bear-ui.png?raw=true "ui")